 Understand why you feel love for a person who is abusing you and why the fear of leaving is greater than the fear of the abuse continuing.

-Implement skills to recognise conditioned thoughts, language, and behaviour whilst allowing yourself to implement rationale thinking to build a new belief system.
+Implement skills to recognise conditioned thoughts, language, and behaviour whilst allowing yourself to implement rational thinking to build a new belief system.

 Understand the rights you have and also what responsibilities you have within a relationship.
 Recognise the many different relationships you hold in life and recognise the positive attributes you have within these.

 Develop skills into self-reflection in order to plan effectively for the future.